Idiopathic pulmonary fibrosis

 - Fibrosing alveolitis, cryptogenic

-Idiopathic pulmonary fibrosis is a condition in which tissue deep in the lungs becomes thick and stiff, or scarred, over time.
-As a result the lungs lose their ability to move oxygen to the brain and throughout the body.
-Common symptoms include shortness of breath, and dry, hacking cough.
-“Idiopathic” refers to cases that’s cause is unknown.
+Idiopathic pulmonary fibrosis (IPF) is a condition in which tissues in the lungs become thick and stiff, or scarred, over time.
+The lungs then lose their ability to move oxygen to the brain and other parts of the body.
+Common symptoms include shortness of breath and a dry, hacking cough.
+In some cases fibrosis happens quickly, while in others, the process is much slower.
+Sometimes the disease stays the same for years.
+The condition is 'idiopathic' because the cause is unknown.
+When multiple family members are affected, it is called familial IPF.
+Many people with this condition live for about 3-5 years after the diagnosis.
+The most common cause of death is respiratory failure.

 - The National Heart, Lung, and Blood Institute (NHLBI) provides leadership for a national program in diseases of the heart, blood vessels, lung, and blood; blood resources; and sleep disorders.
 Since October 1997, the NHLBI has also had administrative responsibility for the NIH Woman's Health Initiative.
 Click on the link to view information on this topic.